Supravisor/Gitpod-Forecast/README.md

-# Status: Media queries for viewport
+# Status: adding headings for days of the week

 This app forecasts Gitpod usage availability for the next thirty days.